Onyx-Protocol/Onyx/docs/protocol/specifications/ca-api.md

 For issuance actions, if `confidential.asset_id` is set to `true`, an array `issuance_choices` can be used.
 `issuance_choices` specify asset IDs (by ID or alias) among which the actually issued asset ID is hidden.
 `issuance_choices` is allowed (but not required) to include the asset ID being issued.
-User can specify only asset IDs that they are an issuer of (and can sign each individual issuance program) or the asset IDs imported via [Import Asset](#import-asset) API.
+User can specify only asset IDs that they are an issuer of (and can sign each individual issuance program) or the asset IDs imported via [Import Issuance Key](#import-issuance-key) API.
 Build fails if `issuance_choices` are specified while `confidential.asset_id` is set to `false`.

 If the transfer is made to an account, it is encrypted with the keys associated with this account.